Justin-Morrow/Weather_API/assets/README.md

 ## Description

 The project is an assignment that asks for the web developer to create a weather application that displays current weather, a five day forecast and a search history using the openweathermap API.

+The repostiory is https://github.com/Justin-Morrow/Weather_API and the deployed link is https://justin-morrow.github.io/Weather_API/

 ## Installation